Skip to content

 routine_dict = json.load(f)

-uncompiled_routine = qref_to_bartiq(routine_dict)
+uncompiled_routine = SchemaV1(**routine_dict)

-compiled_routine = compile_routine(uncompiled_routine)
+compiled_routine = compile_routine(uncompiled_routine).routine

 print(compiled_routine.resources["T_gates"].value)